CommunityToolkit/Windows/components/Primitives/samples/SwitchPresenter.md

 > [!SAMPLE SwitchPresenterTemplateSample]

 That's right! `SwitchPresenter` can be used not just for displaying different UIElements but in feeding different kinds of data into the `ContentTemplate` as well.

+## SwitchConverter

+A new analog to `SwitchPresenter` is the `SwitchConverter` which can be used in bindings to translate values into resources:

+> [!SAMPLE SwitchConverterBrushSample]